 Written by Ed Wiles, Scootered Founder

-The Xiaomi Pro 2 and the Ninebot-Segway Max G30 are two of the best e-scooters currently available but just how do they compare and, if you have the money to splash out on one, which should you buy?
+The Xiaomi Pro 2 and the Ninebot-Segway Max G30 are two popular e-scooters in a similar market space but just how do they compare and, if you have the money to splash out on one, which should you buy?
 This brief guide will give you the details to help you choose between the two scooters, focusing on the similarities and differences between the Xiaomi Pro 2 and Ninebot-Segway Max G30.

 The first thing you may notice about the Pro 2 and Max G30 is that they actually look very similar.
-This is because both are actually manufactured by Ninebot and based on the original Xiaomi 365 Pro.
-Thus, both have the battery housed in the base of the scooter.
-They both have a top speed of 25 km/h and three riding modes.
+This is because both are manufactured by Ninebot and based on the original Xiaomi 365 Pro.
+For instance, the battery is housed in the base of both scooters, they both have a top speed of 25 km/h and three riding modes.
 Their LCD displays are also the same, being based on the original M365 Pro.
 The dash shows your speed, battery level and mode, as well as things like bluetooth.

 The Pro 2 and Max G30 both have pneumatic tyres, a mechanical brake controlled by a bike-like brake lever on the left-hand handlebar, a built-in electronic brake (to stop the scooter exceeding the top speed) and an accelerator switch/button on the right-hand handlebar.
 The Pro 2 is on the left and the Max G30 is on the right in the image below.